pulpgrinder/passiflora/README.md

 * Access to device location data, cameras, mics, etc.
 * Remote debugging
 * POSIX(-ish) file system
 * Code signing for macOS, iOS, and Android (support for the Google Play app store is under construction).
 These are still experimental.
 Please report any issues.
 Code signing for Windows is expected in a future release.
+See [#2](https://github.com/pulpgrinder/passiflora/issues/2).

 What it *doesn't* do:

 * Require that you install 50 million dubious npm packages (or a whole freakin' Rust ecosystem)
 * Generate 60 petabyte binaries for a "Hello, world!" program
-* Require configuration gymnastics -- there's no need to fool with nasty-ass package.json scripts or even nastier-ass XML files -- no Maven, Ant, or Gradle config.
+* Require configuration gymnastics -- there are no nasty-ass package.json scripts or even nastier-ass XML files -- no Maven, Ant, or Gradle config.
 Passiflora does *use* Gradle (technically gradlew) for Android builds, but you don't have to get the stench of it on you.

 Unlike Electron, Passiflora uses the host system's own embeddable WebView object rather than bundling an entire browser into the executable.
 Bundling a web browser made sense back in the bad old days of incompatible browsers and highly-restricted web app functionality, but things have improved immensely since then.